RasheedLewis/VibeCraft/docs/more/SECTIONS_AUDJUST_API.md

   * Last segment(s) **after** last chorus/verse
   * If unique and/or with fading energy, label as outro.

-If none of that fits, just mark them as “Section 1 / Section N” in the UI and use “opening shot / ending shot” semantics in your prompt builder (which is often enough for your music video context).
+If none of that fits, just mark them as "Section 1 / Section N" in the UI and use "opening shot / ending shot" semantics in your prompt builder (which is often enough for your music video context).

 ### Step 6: Bridge / middle special sections (optional)